PQRS MOC Incentive

 - The submission process is done entirely online—no paper documentation is needed.
 You will attest that you meet the requirements outlined above.

 - To submit your information, go to the ABMS MOC Matters website.
-You must submit your information by Dec.
+Submission deadline: Dec.
 31, 2013.

 - Below are brief instructions on submitting your information.
 For step-by-step instructions, see: MOC Incentive Instructions (pdf).

 - 1) Once on the MOC Matters website, click on "American Board of Surgery" (lower right).
 Review the next page and then click "Continue" (lower right).

 - 2) On the following screens, you will be offered three services:

 - The MOC:PQRS Attestation (for submission of your MOC information to CMS)